-When CMVs approach the rest areas in which the technology is installed, drivers will be directed by roadside signage to be in the right lane.
+When CMVs approach the rest areas where the technology is installed, drivers will be directed by roadside signage to be in the right lane.

-The new Truck Screening Systems technology will be located at:
+The new Truck Screening Systems technology is located at:

 - McGuireville Rest Area (Interstate 17 between Flagstaff and Camp Verde) technology operational in May 2015